IanWambai/Chowder/README.md

 ##Sample Code

-###Process payment:
+####Process payment:

+This is how you initialize the Chowder object and process a payment.

 Get the test `PAYBILL_NUMBER ` and `PASSKEY` from the sample project.

         //You can create a single global variable for Chowder like this Chowder chowder = new Chowder(YourActivity.this, PAYBILL_NUMBER, PASSKEY);

-        chowder.processPayment(amount, phoneNumber, productId);
+        //You can then use processPayment() to process individual payments chowder.processPayment(amount, phoneNumber, productId);

-        chowder.paymentCompleteDialog = new AlertDialog.Builder(YourActivity.this)
+        //Each payment comes with it's own dialog which acts like a listener chowder.paymentCompleteDialog = new AlertDialog.Builder(YourActivity.this)
                 .setPositiveButton("Confirm", new DialogInterface.OnClickListener() {
                     public void onClick(DialogInterface dialog, int which) {
-                        //Check user's SMS inbox for confirmation text
-                        //You can also use a callback URL to confirm the transaction, but I'll add that soon }
+                         //Get the relevant transaction id you want to check chowder.checkTransactionStatus(PAYBILL_NUMBER, transactionId);
+                    }
                 });

-###Confirm payment:
+####Confirm payment:

+This is how you confirm whether a user has paid or not, so you can then take the necessary action.

     Chowder chowder = new Chowder(YourActivity.this, PAYBILL_NUMBER, PASSKEY);
     chowder.checkTransactionStatus(PAYBILL_NUMBER, transactionId);